 Yes.
 There are buses that accommodate wheelchairs and there will be a designated wheelchair accessible viewing area and accessible flooring provided for movement around the festival site.

-We suggest wearing comfortable, closed toe shoes for your safety and comfort; bring a jacket in case it is cold and a torch to help guide your way through the site.
+We suggest that you wear comfortable closed toe shoes for your safety and comfort; bring a jacket in case it is cold and a torch to help guide your way through the site.
 We also recommend that you bring water and your camera of course - for all those Instagram photos!
-There is a Festival Hub, you may want to bring a small amount of money if you wish to purchase any food, beverages or merchandise at the event.
+There is a Festival Hub, you may want to bring some money if you wish to purchase any food, beverages or merchandise at the event.

 A free Park ‘n Ride shuttle bus is available to and from the festival at Alice Springs Desert Park, stopping regularly at several locations around Alice Springs.
 The shuttle bus will arrive and depart approximately every 15 minutes from the park n ride locations.
 The last bus will depart Alice Springs Desert Park at 10:50pm stopping at all park n ride locations.
 Location and timetable information coming soon.

 The Festival Hub is the perfect place to meet, soak up the atmosphere, try the delicious food, browse the merchandise, find out more information about the event and rest your legs in the rustic seating area.

 Alice Springs Desert Park will transform into a mesmerising outdoor gallery of light and sound with a breathtaking illumination of a 300-million-year-old natural canvas, the majestic MacDonnell Ranges, and a series of new installations involving Aboriginal artists from the central desert region.